 - First, we have an informal stage where we assess general customer feedback in relation to parking within a particular area.
 We also speak to local councillors to gauge their views.
 This gives us an idea of how serious parking problems are across the city.

 - Secondly, we conduct a public consultation.
 This is to give all residents within that scheme the chance to shape what kind of parking scheme gets introduced.
 It also helps us understand what the local concerns are and the level of support for non-resident parking restrictions.
 If a certain aspect of the scheme is unliked, we may be able to alter it so it works for as many residents as possible.

-- Once a proposed parking scheme gains more than 50% support on a street, we can apply for a Traffic Regulation Order (TRO).
+- Once a proposed parking scheme gains more than 50% of support from respondents within the scheme boundary, we can apply for a Traffic Regulation Order (TRO).
 This requires a statutory consultation.
 This is the final way for residents to have their say.
 Notices are advertised and people can submit written support, comments or objections.
 These will be considered before final approval at Cambridge Joint Area Committee.

 - Before implementation, any signage and road markings are installed and residents will be notified on how to apply for parking permits.
 The scheme will then be in effect and residents will need to apply for a resident parking permit.

 We recently conducted a public consultation for the Benson North area in West Cambridge.
 This consultation closed 15 March 2019.
 Thank you to everyone who took the time to respond and give feedback.
 The results can be viewed below.

 |Total Households||No of responses||% Support||% Opposed||% Undecided|

 The Benson North scheme has surpassed the 50% resident support needed at Public Consultation Stage and will continue onto the next stage Statutory Consultation shortly.